 To customize the Health dashboard, click the Settings (gear) icon.
 In the Settings - Health Dashboard form, click the Cluster Status or AP Status tab, and configure the following:

-• Cluster Status: Configure CPU, hard disk and memory usage percentages above which the cluster will be marked as flagged status.

-• AP Status: Configure the criteria upon which APs will be flagged.
-For more information, see Customizing AP Flagged Status Thresholds.
+- Cluster Status: Configure CPU, hard disk and memory usage percentages above which the cluster will be marked as flagged status. - AP Status: Configure the criteria upon which APs will be flagged.